jerelmiller/react-masterclass/README.md

 Lets learn React together!

 Inside this repo, you will find folders covering a variety of topics.
-Each topic has its own setup instructions.
+We will try and teach from these example folders during our lunch n' learns so that we have a bunch of learned ideas that we can refer back to!

 ## Setup